tchar/ulauncher-albert-calculate-anything/README.md

 ### Albert

-If you ar using Albert open the extension location normally at `~/.local/share/albert/org.albert.extension.python/modules/ulauncher-albert-calculate-anything/__init__.py` and edit the preferences mentioned below in the apropriate variable `API_KEY`, `CACHE`, `DEFAULT_CURRENCIES` or `__triggers` for the keyword
+If you ar using Albert open the extension location normally at `~/.local/share/albert/org.albert.extension.python/modules/ulauncher-albert-calculate-anything/__init__.py` and edit the preferences mentioned below in the apropriate variable `API_KEY`, `CACHE`, `DEFAULT_CURRENCIES` or `__triggers__` for the keyword

-By default the Albert extension does not use any keywords (can be changed the aforementioned file), so in the examples below just remove the `calc ` at the begining
+By default the Albert extension does not use any keywords (can be changed the aforementioned file).

 ### Ulauncher